opencontrail

 Highlights: OpenContrail

-• The role of The VM
+The role of The VM

-Virtual machines have been around for a long time, but we are beginning to spread our compute workloads in several different ways.
+Virtual machines have been around for a long time, but we are beginning to spread our computing workloads in several ways.
 When you throw in docker containers and bare metal servers, networking becomes more interesting.
 Network challenges arise when all these components require communication within the same subnet, access to Internet gateways, and Layer 3 MPLS/VPNs.

 As a result, data center networks are moving towards IP underlay fabrics and Layer 2 overlays.
 Layer 3 data plane forwarding utilizes efficient Equal-cost multi-path routing (ECMP), but we lack Layer 2 multipathing by default.
 Now, similar to an SD WAN overlay approach, we can connect dispersed layer 2 segments and leverage all the good features of the IP underlay.
 To provide Layer 2 overlays and network virtualization, Juniper has introduced an SDN platform called Junipers OpenContrail in direct competition with